tekartik/sqflite/sqflite/doc/migration_example.md

 ## Migration example

 Here is a simple example of a database schema migration where:
+* a column is added to an existing table (completely recreate table)
-* a column is added to an existing table
+* a column is added to an existing table (keep the old data, add a new column only)
 * a table is added

 ```dart